kontent-ai/sample-app-vue/README.md

 ## Deployment

-You can use eg. [surge](http://surge.sh/) to deploy your app live.
+You can use, for example, [surge](http://surge.sh/) to deploy your app live.
 Check out the step-by-step guide on our [blog](https://kenticocloud.com/blog/3-steps-to-rapidly-deploy-headless-single-page-app).